Masa-Ishimaru/Data_visualization/README.md

 # PCA_biplot_contribution
-Simple principal component analysis and biplot tool
+Simple scripts to perform PCA using elbow method.
+Visualize analysis also.

 Written for my own personal projects.
-The codes were important for my practical job to utilize key algorithms, to preprocess dataset, and to work on my specific tasks.
+The codes were important for my practical jobs to utilize key algorithms, to preprocess dataset, and to work on my tasks.

 <br>
 <br>